 On 27 March 2018, the Senate referred an inquiry into the role of Commonwealth, state and territory Governments in addressing the high rates of mental health conditions experienced by first responders, emergency service workers and volunteers to the Education and Employment References Committee for inquiry and report by 5 December 2018.

 On 18 October 2018, the Senate granted an extension of time to report until the second sitting Wednesday in February 2019.
+On 29 November 2018 the Senate agreed to an amended extension of time to report until 14 February 2019.

 While the committee has requested that submissions to the inquiry be received by 20 June 2018, it will continue to consider and accept submissions after this date.
 As a large number of submissions may be received for this inquiry, including many of a sensitive and personal nature, there may be a delay between your submission being received and it being considered and approved for publication by the committee.
 This process may take a number of weeks.
 Thank you for your patience in this matter.